PWA (Progressive Web Applications)

 Option for Vite + vite-pwa-plugin + ReactJS

-- Develop the MVP version of the application on ReactJS.
+2. Develop the MVP version of the application on ReactJS.

-The process of developing the PWA application interfaces is no different from developing a regular website, but it often requires responsive design for mobile devices. - Install the plugin for generating PWA assets with the command:
+The process of developing the PWA application interfaces is no different from developing a regular website, but it often requires responsive design for mobile devices.

 npm i @vite-pwa/assets-generator -D